Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_Tandem_PCIe_DFX/README.txt

 power is stable and reset is deasserted.
 It is recommended to only use the tandem PCIe configuration method if your system requires it.

-Previous generations of Xilinx devices used the Xilinx MCAP Vendor Specific Extended Capability (VSEC) to enable the tandem PCIe solution, which relied on PCIe CfgWr TLPs and a hardened connection to the configuration engine to actually transfer the bitstream data to the device.
+Previous generations of AMD devices used the AMD MCAP Vendor Specific Extended Capability (VSEC) to enable the tandem PCIe solution, which relied on PCIe CfgWr TLPs and a hardened connection to the configuration engine to actually transfer the bitstream data to the device.
 While using the MCAP VSEC is still an option for Versal devices, it is not recommended due to its slow throughput.
-For improved performance, the Xilinx DMAs should be employed, namely QDMA.
-For devices containing CPM5, the Xilinx QDMA is the only hardened DMA engine available, while devices containing CPM4 may use either the Xilinx QDMA or XDMA engine.
+For improved performance, the AMD DMAs should be employed, namely QDMA.
+For devices containing CPM5, the AMD QDMA is the only hardened DMA engine available, while devices containing CPM4 may use either the AMD QDMA or XDMA engine.
 Detailed information about CPM and the DMA engines can be found in PG346 and PG347.
 The programming datapath from CPM to the configuration engine must now go through the NOC, so there are required design elements that must be properly enabled and connected using Vivado.
 All